Pound Surges As EUs Barnier Fans Brexit Deal Hopes - UrduPoint

 David Kelly at JP Morgan Asset Management said the Johnson-Varadkar talks had sparked a "whirlwind of diplomacy between the British government and the Europeans to try to come up with an agreement this week".

-He added in a note: "While it is by no means certain that the UK and Europe can agree to a deal or that such a deal can make it through the UK parliament, there does appear to be recognition from the British side that any Brexit deal will have to treat Northern Ireland very differently from the rest of the UK." - Trade deal worries - Asian equity markets earlier closed mixed as investor caution returned, replacing the optimism fanned by Donald Trump's much-vaunted China trade deal.
+He added in a note: "While it is by no means certain that the UK and Europe can agree to a deal or that such a deal can make it through the UK parliament, there does appear to be recognition from the British side that any Brexit deal will have to treat Northern Ireland very differently from the rest of the UK.

+" On Wall Street the Dow Jones index rose at the start of trading, helping eurozone stock markets hold on to morning gains.

+Asian equity markets earlier closed mixed as investor caution returned, replacing the optimism fanned by Donald Trump's partial China trade deal.

 While Friday's mini-agreement between the world's economic superpowers put off fresh tariffs and saw them reach common ground on some issues, observers pointed out it was light on detail and left other major levies in place.